 Lines are easily created and edited by digitising points on a 3D model.
 Organise your lines with colour, names and folders to structure your project (have you tried to revisit an old interpretation you have made, or a project you have received from someone else, where organisation and naming is not obvious?!).
-Lines can be closed to create polygons, and it is possible to snap to other 3D elements to share vertices and topology.
+Lines can be closed to create polygons, and it is possible to snap to other 3D elements to share vertices, edges and topology.

 Outcrop model from the Book Cliffs, Utah, showing interpretation lines and digital surfaces representing key stratigraphic layers.